-A useful local background to calculate the enrichment of pixels was defined in Rao et al. 2014 as a "donut"-shaped surrounding of a given pixel between ~ 20 to ~ 50 kb away from that pixel.
+A useful local background to calculate the enrichment of pixels was defined in Rao et al. 2014 as a "donut"-shaped surrounding of a given pixel between \sim 20 to \sim 50 kb away from that pixel.

 Such a local surrounding is best thought of in the terms of convolutional kernels e.g. as in image processing.
-In this framework, calcluating the local background for all pixels is simply obtained as the convolution of a contact map with the "donut"-shaped kernel.
+In this framework, calculating the local background for all pixels is simply obtained as the convolution of a contact map with the "donut"-shaped kernel.

 Additional kernels can be used to downweight unwanted enrichment types.
-In addition to the "donut" kernel, the default kernels recommended in cooltools dots() are: - "vertical" to avoid calling pixels that are part of vertical stripes as dots - "lowleft" to avoid calling pixels at the corners of domains as dots
+In addition to the "donut" kernel, the default kernels recommended in cooltools dots() are: - "vertical" to avoid calling pixels that are part of vertical stripes as dots - "horizontal" to avoid calling pixels that are part of horizontal stripes as dots - "lowleft" to avoid calling pixels at the corners of domains as dots